ahmedhasandrlnd/dog_breed_classifier/README.md

 ## Project description
-In this project, we'll  develope an algorithm that could be used as part of a mobile or web app.
+In this project, we'll  implement an algorithm that could be used as part of a mobile or web app.
 Our code will accept any user-supplied image as input.
 If a dog is detected in the image, it will provide an estimate of the dog's breed.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.
 The image below displays potential sample output of our finished project .

 ![Sample Dog Output](images/screen_dog.png)